mingzhang-yin/CoCo/README.md

 # Optimization-based Causal Estimation from Heterogenous Environments
-This repository contains the code to implement all examples of CoCo as described in [Optimization-based Causal Estimation](https://arxiv.org/pdf/2109.11990.pdf) by Mingzhang Yin, Yixin Wang and David Blei.
+This repository contains the code to implement all examples of CoCo as described in [Optimization-based Causal Estimation from Heterogenous Environments](https://arxiv.org/pdf/2109.11990.pdf) by Mingzhang Yin, Yixin Wang and David Blei.

 # Abstract